stackstate-lab/static-topology-dsl-integration/index.md

 ## Topology Language

-The Topology language is a mix between component configuration and dynamic python snippets.
+The Topology language is a mix between component and event configuration and dynamic python snippets.

 ### Structure of `.topo` file